zackAJ/shafaq-tasks/README.md

 ### Plan

 [ ] Setup
-    [ ] Install Laravel Cachier with stripe or paddle and setup [ ] Hook in my dev sandbox account
+    [x] Install and setup Laravel Cashier with stripe [x] Hook in my dev sandbox account
-    [ ] Create a subscription plan for shafaq-premium [ ] Use `expose` to receive webhooks in dev
-    [ ] Add stripe route to allowed origins
+    [x] Create a subscription plan for shafaq-premium [x] Use `stripe cli` to receive webhooks in devl (as a docker container for better DX) [x] Add stripe route to allowed origins

 [ ] Backend
     [ ] Make tests as I go